awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 1. On the instance, the YUM library \(on CentOS 6\.x and 7\.x versions\) or the DNF library \(on CentOS 8\.x\) accesses the `updateinfo.xml` file for each configured repo\.
 **Note**
 If there is no `updateinfo.xml` found, whether patches are installed depend on settings for **Approved patches include non\-security updates** and **Auto\-approval**\.
-For example, if non\-security updates are permitted, they are installed when the auto\-approval time arrives\.
+For example, if non\-security updates are permitted, they're installed when the auto\-approval time arrives\.

 1. Each update notice in `updateinfo.xml` includes several attributes that denote the properties of the packages in the notice, as described in the following table\.
 **Update notice attributes**